 Samba is not limited to a single dance style or technique but encompasses a wide range of variations and interpretations.
 From the traditional samba no pé, which focuses on individual expression and improvisation, to the more structured and choreographed samba de enredo performed in carnival parades, each style adds its own flavor and artistic elements to the dance.

 Samba is not only a dance but a way of life for many Brazilians.
-It is deeply ingrained in the social fabric of the country, and its rhythms and movements can be heard and seen in everyday life, from lively street festivals to the famous carnival celebrations.
+This is really a part of the social awareness of the people of the country and the beats and moves of the people can be observed from the street dancing to the carnival dance.

 What is the traditional dance of samba called?